Recent Parking Changes

 Information content transmitted over the station must be approved by University Communications.

-The east and west Stadium lots and the Lincoln lots will see improvement over the next two years.
-Asphalt, lighting, and security cameras will be installed to enhance the remote parking experienve.
-This project is dependent of the construction timeline of the stadium improvements and is anticipated to be completed by the Fall of 2021.
+The east and west Stadium lots and the Moose lot will see improvement over the next two years.
+Asphalt, lighting, and security cameras will be installed to enhance the remote parking experience.